MSO, Inc. pursues the following goals in order to support the work of the Montgomery Symphony Orchestra and to accomplish its mission:

 For over 40 years, the MSO has also frequently accompanied the winners of the Maryland State Music Teachers Association Piano Concerto Competition, accompanying different students as they perform each movement.
 John Gerschefski took the baton after Petranek suffered a stroke in 1993.
 Gerschefski began an association with the NIH Clinical Center, performing annual benefit concerts in the Masur Auditorium.

-When in recent years the Adult Education Department at Montgomery College was closed, the MSO incorporated as an independent 501(c)(3) organization and continues to provide high-quality musical programs for the community.
+In 2007, the MSO incorporated as an independent 501(c)(3) organization and continues to provide high-quality musical programs for the community.

 Nevilla E. Ottley was conductor for the 2000-2001 and 2001-2002 seasons.